Saidus Salehin Khaled Sumon: Career

-In 2016 he released his first solo bass album named "Soul Food Part 1".In the album, Sumon collaborated and featured world-renowned musicians, the likes of Felix Pastorius, Robert ‘Bubby’ Lewis, Josh Cohen, Bob Franceschini, J.D.
+In 2016, he released his first solo bass album named Soul Food Part 1.
+In the album, Sumon collaborated and featured world-renowned musicians, the likes of Felix Pastorius, Robert "Bubby" Lewis, Josh Cohen, Bob Franceschini, J.D.
 Blair and Erfan Nazem Zadeh.
 Talented Bangladeshi drummer Mark Don is also featured in one of the tracks.

 Influence and playing styles

 Sumon has cited Steve Harris as his primary influence for switching to bass from guitar.
 He was also inspired by various funk bassists such as Victor Wooten, Billy Sheehan and Stuart Ham.
 He mostly plays with slapping and tapping.
 His slapping technique helped Aurthohin bring funky sound.
 His notable solos are - Shaat Din, Guti (The Finale), Surjo 2, Nirbodh, Nikkrishto 3, Punorjonmo (Guti-5), Cancer Casserole, Better Call Salt & The Walking Bread, Tapping Tempura, etc.

 Illness and recovery

-After the release of Aurthohin's fourth album, ' Dhrubok', Sumon's health deteriorated.
+After the release of Aurthohin's fourth album, Dhrubok, Sumon's health deteriorated.
 In 2011, it was announced that he had a spine and stomach cancer.
 After surgery and chemotherapy, Sumon was pronounced cancer-free in 2013.
 He also suffered from skin cancer and a brain tumour.
-He wrote a song about his illness, "Cancer", which appeared on ' Aushomapto 2.
-Later cancer came back several times but he recovered.
-He also had a road accident and broke several bones including some discs.
+He wrote a song about his illness, "Cancer", which appeared on Aushomapto 2.
+Later, cancer came back several times, but he recovered.
+Sumon also had a road accident and broke several bones including some discs.
 He also had a stroke and the left side of his body was paralysed for almost 2 months but eventually, he recovered.
-In his life, he had to go through a total of 36 surgeries, but he never gave up.
-After four years of break, he came back with his band Aurthohin with a bang on 17 December 2021 in front of 35,000 people.
-Fans went crazy.
-People literally cried after seeing him performing again.
+In his life, he had to go through a total of 36 surgeries.
+After four years of break, he came back with his band Aurthohin on 17 December 2021 in front of 35,000 people.
+People cried after seeing him performing again.
 Aurthohin became one of the most respected and popular bands in Bangladesh in 2022.
-He also released a single called 'Boyosh holo Amar'.
+He also released a single called "Boyosh holo Amar".